Forensic diver reveals ‘worst mistake’ police made in Nicola Bulley case

 Over the next 14 minutes Ms Bulley emailed her boss, sent a message to a friend and then logged into a Microsoft Teams work call at 9.01am.

-At approximately 9.10am a second witness – somebody who knows Ms Bulley – saw her on the upper field walking her dog, Lancashire Police previously said work was ongoing to establish exactly what time this was.
+At approximately 9.10am a second witness saw her on the upper field walking her dog.
+Lancashire Police previously said work was ongoing to establish exactly what time this was.

 At 9.20am her phone was back in the area of the bench.
-Some 10 minutes later the Teams called ended but Ms Bulley stayed logged on.
+Some 10 minutes later the Teams call ended but Ms Bulley stayed logged on.

-Ms Bulley’s phone and dog were then found at a bench by the river by another dog-walker at approximately 9.33am.
+Ms Bulley’s phone and dog were then found on a bench by the river by another dog-walker at approximately 9.33am.

 In an interview with Channel 5, Mr Ansell explained that he and his partner had done the walk where she disappeared for years.